How To Prove A Back Injury At Work

 So, if you’ve suffered a back injury on the job you may be wondering how to prove a back injury at work.
-The first thing you need to realize is that your employer would be thrilled if they could find a way that they can deny your claim.
+The first thing you need to realize is that your employer would be thrilled if they could find a way so they can deny your claim.

-They’ll take advantage of any paperwork mistakes you make, or deadlines you miss, or inconsistencies with your statements.
+They’ll take advantage of any paperwork mistakes you make, deadlines you miss, or inconsistencies with your statements.
 Therefore, if you make a mistake they’ll be looking to capitalize on it.
 Their main goal isn’t to take care of you.
 It’s to look out for their own bottom line.

 So, what steps can you take to prove your back injury occurred on the job?

 Hurt at Work?
 You Need to Watch This…

 Watch as Chicago Workers Compensation Lawyer of +35 yrs, Marc Shuman, goes into the details about workers comp in Illinois.

 How To Prove A Back Injury At Work?

 1. Report your injury as soon as it happens.
 If you feel you have been injured, don’t wait to see how you’ll feel in a few minutes.
 Even worse, don’t wait until the next day.
 If you don’t report your injury the day that it happens, you’re opening the door for your employer to fight your claim.